deppen8/pandas-vet/docs/guides/dev.md

 ```
 ````

+(documentation)=

-### Documentation
+## Documentation

 The documentation is built with a combination of docstrings in Google docstring format and Jupyter Book deployment.
 Jupyter Book provides an easy way to combine traditional API docs built with Sphinx, Markdown docs like this page, and Jupyter Notebook guides/tutorials.

-#### Docstrings
+### Docstrings

 Docstrings should use the [Google docstring style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 Each class and function should have a docstring.

-When the docs are built with Jupyter Book, these Sphinx will detect them and turn them into some nicely-formatted API docs.
+When the docs are built with Jupyter Book, Sphinx will detect the docstrings and turn them into some nicely-formatted API docs.

-#### Jupyter Book
+### Jupyter Book

 [Jupyter Book](https://jupyterbook.org/intro.html) provides the engine for the docs.
 Documentation pages can be written in reStructuredText, Markdown, or Jupyter Notebooks.
-See the Jupyter Book documentation for additional features available.
+See the [Jupyter Book documentation](https://jupyterbook.org/intro.html) for additional features available.

-#### Build the docs locally
+### Build the docs locally

 The docs are built and deployed to GitLab Pages as part of the CI/CD pipeline in GitLab.
 However, if you'd like to examine them locally, you can build them yourself with `hatch run dev:docs`, e.g.,